lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     Deleting overlapping molecules is required here
-    because the molecules where placed randomly in space by the "create_atoms" command, and some of them may be too close from each other, which may force the simulation to crash.
+    because the molecules where placed randomly in space by the *create_atoms* command, and some of them may be too close from each other, which may force the simulation to crash.

-    The "mol yes" option ensures that entire water molecules are deleted and not just single atoms.
+    The *mol yes* option ensures that entire water molecules are deleted and not just single atoms.

     Let us use the shake algorithm in order to constrain the shape of the water molecules at all time.
 Let us also use the fix NPT to